 The search Chair submits the list of the proposed search committee membership using the online committee membership proposal at: https://documents.med.utoronto.ca/Forms/NCSearchCommittee for Decanal review and approval.

-If there are any questions about the proposed search committee, the Temerty Faculty of Medicine’s Human Resources (HR) office will contact the search Chair.
+If there are any questions about the proposed search committee, the Temerty Faculty of Medicine’s Academic Human Resources (HR) office will contact the search Chair.

 Once the Dean has approved the membership, the search Chair is informed and the search committee can initiate the search process.